simonem/PhD_Thesis/crisis.md

 There are two main approaches to crisis learning for workers: *formal learning*, e.g. teaching of protocols and best practices, and *learning by experience*.
 Both are means to achieve better crisis management practices.
 While the former is traditionally done on books or collaboratively in a classroom setting, the latter in done during real or simulated crises.
 Simulated crises are events that try to follow as much as possible events and context from real ones, in terms of environment, tasks and challenges, stress and emotions.
 Examples are: table-top exercises, small to large-scale physical simulations, serious games and virtual worlds.
 Simulated crises are used for experiential learning for different roles: while tabletop exercises are often performed at the strategic level by coordinators and disaster managers, serious games usually target specific roles; physical simulations involve a wide range of roles.

-Learning by experience and lesson drawing are still quite unexplored areas of crisis management [@Lagadec:1997js; @Boin:2007wt; @Stern:1997eb], in which technology can play a role role boh in helping capturing experiences and re-creating them providing a context as close as possible to real crises.
+Learning by experience and lesson drawing are still quite unexplored areas of crisis management [@Lagadec:1997js; @Boin:2007wt; @Stern:1997eb], in which technology can play a role both in helping capturing experiences and re-creating them providing a context as close as possible to real crises.
 In the remaining section I focus on activities related experiential learning and how technology has been employed to support it.

 ### Learning by experience

 Experiences from real and simulated crises can be used as triggers to achieve organisational learning [@Deverell:2009fk].
 Organisational learning may occur “when experience systematically alter behaviour or knowledge” [@Schwab:2007iw, p.233]; as an effort to gain knowledge from the past (e.g. an earlier crisis exercise) and use it when managing a new crisis, to correct previous mistakes [@Larsson:2010jr].
 As stated by Hillyard [-@Hillyard:SYlJRQLN], organisational learning is one of the basic objective of crisis management, which is to accumulated wisdom by “learning together from the event in order to prevent, lessen the severity of, or improve upon responses to future crises”.

+In CM the correct action to take often can only be derived from experience. e.g. handling of the events in similar situations

 Yet, how work experiences during crisis work can produce a learning outcome?
 And what are those learning outcomes?